7 Days a Week: 09:00 - 19:30

 How often should a senior check-up be done?

-My cat never leaves the house, do I still need a check-up?
+My cat never leaves the house, is a check-up needed?

 Medical Information Note